Jasan33/Teckbuy/README.md

 ## Website resources

-This website uses simple HTML, CSS and JS and alongside that it also uses the github version to be public
+This website uses simple HTML, CSS and JS and alongside that it also uses the github version to be public.
+More spesificly the backend part uses localstorage to operate